 The following sections look at who may benefit from taking vitamin B-complex supplements.

-B vitamins are particularly important during pregnancy, when a woman should take in least 400 mcg of folic acid every day.
-Ideally, this would also occur in the months before getting pregnant.
+B vitamins are particularly important during pregnancy when a person should take in least 400 mcg of folic acid every day.

-In addition, pregnant women should be consuming folate — the natural form of folic acid — from food sources.
-Getting the recommended amounts of folic acid and folate reduces the risk of birth defects involving the brain and spinal cord, according to the Centers for Disease Control and Prevention (CDC).
+In addition, pregnant people should be consuming folate — the natural form of folic acid — from food sources.
+Getting the recommended amounts of folic acid and folate reduces the risk of birth defects involving the brain and spinal cord, according to the

 Vegetarians and vegans

-People who eat eggs and dairy products may be getting the B-12 that they need from these foods, but those who eat no animal products may need supplements.
+People who eat eggs and dairy products may be getting the B12 that they need from these foods.
+However, those who eat no animal products may need supplements.